-Water temperature is one of the most important physical factors affecting survival, growth, and breeding of Dwarf shrimp in our aquariums.
+Water temperature is one of the most important physical factors affecting the survival, growth, and breeding of Dwarf shrimp in our aquariums.

 That is why we need to know the effect of water temperature in order to determine the optimum temperature for the ornamental shrimp.
 By manipulating this parameter, it may be possible to reduce the time needed to breed dwarf shrimp.

 In short, the body weight, growth, and incubation period of shrimp eggs increase with decreasing water temperature.
 However, high temperatures increase mortality, possibly because body tissues contain less protein.
 That can cause molting problems for the shrimp.